 The day we travelled there, we had gone well over our time budget visiting Wolf Brewing and Longwood Brewery in Nanaimo, and we were an hour behind schedule with an hour’s drive ahead of us.
 The pedal was put completely down to the metal.
 We arrived in a state of half-panic from navigating the highway at top speed.

 As we entered the tasting room, we were greeted, even before announcing ourselves, by manager Darren Adam (official title: “Sells the Beer”) and brewer Mike Tymchuk (“Makes the Beer”).
 I got an immediate understanding of Darren’s outlook and personality when I was greeted, not with a glance at his wristwatch, but with an easy “How ya doin’” in his inimitably smooth, casual style.
-Darren makes you feel like you’ve landed in Jamaica and everytin’ is all right now, mon.
-He exemplifies what they mean when they talk about “Island Time” in a BC context; I can assure you that any person of Caribbean extraction would envy Adam’s laid-back demeanor.
-Don’t be fooled by it; he is no slowpoke when it comes to running a business.
+Darren made us feel like we’d landed in Jamaica and everytin’ is all right now, mon.
+He exemplifies what they mean when they talk about “Island Time” in a BC context; as a person of Caribbean descent this author can confirm you that many Islanders anywhere would envy Adam’s laid-back demeanor.
+But don’t be fooled by it; he is no slowpoke when it comes to running a business.

 Darren and Mike both have interesting histories.
 A former professional actor, airplane pilot and private aircraft mechanic, Darren dove into the brewery life in 2014 after noticing that the craft beer revolution, along with provincial liquor reform allowing tasting lounges, had created an environment where it was possible to operate on a small scale.
 (His wife, Michelle Forslund, owns another local “cottage business”, Royston Soapworks.)